1. Using GPT

 Introduction

-Not only instructions but style guidelines, rules, steps and any language that can guide it's output.
+Prompting is what you, as an AI Engineer, do to give the LLM instructions.
+This includes not only instructions but also style guidelines, rules, steps, and any language that can guide its output.
 Prompting takes time to learn.
-The best way to get good is to practice and learn as many techniques as you can.
+The best way to improve is to practice and learn as many techniques as possible.

 Prompt Goals